biocorecrg/CoursesCRG_Containers_Nextflow_May_2022/docs/nf-core_2.rst

 Linting pipelines
 -----------------

 To make sticking to nf-core guidelines easier, nf-core includes the ``lint`` command.
-This command checks that the pipeline is following nf-core standards.
-Interestingly, this command is the same that is used in the automated continuous integration tests.
+This command checks that the pipeline is following some of the nf-core standards.
+Interestingly, the command is the same that is used in the automated continuous integration tests.

 Let's try to run this command on the pipeline we have just created.